PaulVaucelle/Cheat-Sheet-New-Ph.D-student/README.md

 PS  : Download the pdf to have direct access to the different links included in it !

+PS 2 : THe MACRO directory stores potentially useful macros about generic or more specific stuff

 # Have a good Ph.D !
  La Relève